gabiqss/olivia-rodrigo-lyrics/README.md

 [Add images or code snippets here to showcase the Twitter bot's output.]

 ## How to Contribute
-1. If you encounter any issues or are unable to view specific lyrics, feel free to reach out to me via Twitter DM: <a href="https://twitter.com/gabijinx_" target="_blank">@gabijinx_</a>
+1. If you encounter any issues or are unable to view specific lyrics, feel free to reach out to me via Twitter DM: [@gabijinx_](https://twitter.com/gabijinx_/) (right-click and open in a new tab).
 2. That's all for now!

 ## Acknowledgments